-It's been a long time coming, but Spot 7 is finally here.
+It's been a while coming, but Spot 7 is finally here.
 It may not look dramatically different, but don’t let that fool you.
 Under the hood, we’ve made dozens of changes, all aimed at helping you work more efficiently.

 Here are some of our favourite new features and improvements.

 It's as simple and as powerful as that.
-Yes, you'll need to tweak some of the translation and AI will introduce timing hallucinations that need fixing, but you've just significantly reduced the amount of time needed to create a broadcast-ready subtitle file.
+Yes, you'll need to tweak parts of the translation and AI will introduce timing errors that need fixing, but you've just significantly reduced the amount of time needed to create a broadcast-ready subtitle file.

-If you don't need a translation of the AI-generated transcription but instead want a timed English template file to work from, we've included two super quick automated template (and audio description template) makers that do just that.
+If you don't need a translation of the AI-generated transcription but instead want a timed English (or other language) template file to work from, we've included a unique template creator app that does just that.

-And if you sometimes receive template files to work from and therefore don't need a transcription as the file has already been timed, just open Spot's template translator and it will create a copy of your template file translated into the language of your choice with the original timing and formatting retained.
+And if you receive timed template files to work from, Spot's template translator will create a copy of your file translated into the language of your choice with the original timing, comments and formatting retained.
 That's pretty cool.
-And you can translate 500,000 characters every month for free.
+And you can translate 6,000 subtitles every month for free, which is even cooler.

 The timeline has been rebuilt from the ground up.
 It's now scrollable using the mouse or keyboard, and autoscrolls when you approach the end of the current section so the waveform section you need to time against is always in view.
-We've given the timeline subtitles a makeover as well, adding options for background transparency, border size and colour, and subtitle positioning.
+We've given the timeline subtitles a thorough makeover as well, adding options for background transparency, border size, colour and subtitle positioning.

 We’ve trimmed a lot of empty space in the main window, making it easier to focus on your work.
 Compact view is now even more compact, so you can see more subtitles at once.
 The video window is larger with a new “fit to window” button and options to hide certain items, maximizing available space for video playback.